 - Fusible bias or knit tape (straighten curly fabric edges, interface hem edge)

-- Personalized cloth name tag
+- Personalized cloth name tag or clothing label (optional)

 Peasant Dress Pattern:

-- Print out the pattern
+- Print the pattern

 - Tape pages together

-- Trace the size you need (Sizes 12 Months to 8 years are available)
+- Trace the size you need (Sizes 12 Months to 14 years are available)

 Working with Jersey Knit Fabric:

-I used an organic cotton jersey called ‘Nature Hike‘ from Honey be Good.
-The design shows two scenes repeated alternately: the little girl gathering her woodland friends together, and then leaning them on a hike.
-I decided to use the vignette of the hike for the center front of the dress.
+The design in the photos for this sewing tutorial shows two alternating scenes: the little girl gathering with her woodland friends, then taking them on a hike.
+I decided to use the hiking vignette for the center front of the dress.

 PRESHRINK THE FABRIC before cutting out the garment

-Some knits curl along their cut edges when they are laundered; if this happens you either have to cut off the curly edge or flatten it out in order not to lose valuable fabric.
-I used fusible tape on the sample pictured below in order to flatten out the edges.
+- Some knits curl along their cut edges when laundered; if this happens, you either have to trim the curled edge or flatten it to avoid losing valuable fabric.

 NOTE: Place fusible products glue side against the fabric being interfaced, or expect a sticky sole plate.